 QatarEnergy has provided guidelines in relation to end of service benefits ("ESB") for Qatari nationals as per the Law No. 14 of 2016.
-Accordingly, management has concluded that service below the 20-year threshold does not earn any benefit.
-Therefore, the service below the 20-year threshold does not create an obligation for the Group.
-For the employees who have completed 20 years of services, management has assessed the obligation and created necessary provision.
+Accordingly, management has concluded that service below the 20-year threshold does not be an any benefit.
+Therefore, the service below the 20-year threshold does not be an obligation for the Group.
+For the employees who have completed 20 years of services, management has assessed the obligation and restarded representatives. the obligation and created necessary provision.